transcom/mymove-docs/docs/backend/guides/understanding-milmove-routing.md

 ## Code Snippet Analysis

 :::note
-This document won't analyze all the code related to how server side routing works, but select ones that are considered notable and for which there is extensive knowlege on.
+This document won't analyze all the code related to how server side routing works, but select ones that are considered notable and for which there is extensive knowlege.
 :::

 ### Subrouting